 If anyone should be charged with a capital crime here, in my mind, it’s homophobic conservatives the likes of which dominate the airwaves of conservative radio.

 The film didn’t drive him to jump.
 It was his perception of his actions and how he felt he’d be seen as a result of those actions.
 It was the pure humiliation.
 He clearly lived in a world where he was driven to believe that his desires were abhorrent—that he was defective.
 He lived in a world where those around him (perhaps his own family) don’t believe in legalized gay marriage or even that homosexuality is a sin—or worse.
-Young Mr. Clementi decided to kill himself, not because of the actions of two flagrantly immature teens, but because of the humiliation that permeated his life to such a degree that he somehow jumping to his death seemed to be the only correct choice open to him.
+Young Mr. Clementi decided to kill himself, not because of the actions of two flagrantly immature teens, but because of the humiliation that permeated his life to such a degree that he decided jumping to his death was the only choice open to him.

 Take those elements away—let Tyler know that he’s every bit as normal as everyone else around him—and this tragic suicide likely never happens.
 That this didn’t even dawn on the host speaks volumes.
 He just kept saying that he doesn’t understand kids.
 I think that’s likely just one of many things this guy simply doesn’t understand.